 Soap colors come from natural juices, teas, spices, botanicals, or clays--NOT synthetic micas or other colorants.

 Why Do Handmade Natural Soaps Need To Cure?

 Once the oils and alkali (base) have been mixed, we do not add additional heat to hurry the chemical reaction along--we allow the natural process to take its course over time.
 This is why it is called "cold-processed" soap.

-The curing time for each type of cold-process soap is dependent on the oils and water content of the recipe.
+The curing time for each type of cold-process soap is dependent on the type of oils used and water content of the recipe.

 The freshly cut bars are soft.
 During the 8 to 12 week curing time, excess moisture in the bars evaporates, the bars will shrink and lose a bit of weight, and the bar hardens.

 While some soapmakers use a 4-week cure, we believe our longer, slower curing time ensures a milder, harder, longer-lasting bar, with a very rich lather.